 The vote described by the Washington Times was actually on a motion associated with H.R.
 1, not a vote on the full bill itself, known as the "For the People Act."
 What follows is a discussion of that motion.

 When U.S. representatives and senators debate legislation, they often cast procedural votes along the way as part of that process — passing or rejecting amendments to the legislation, voting to temporarily suspend debate, and so on.

 In this case, shortly before H.R.
 1 was to be put to a final vote on 8 March, Rep. Dan Crenshaw, a Republican from Texas, put forward a "motion to recommit," a type of measure that typically allows the minority party in the House a final opportunity to debate or amend the legislation.

-Crenshaw proposed sending the bill back to the House Judiciary Committee and adding a fourth “division” to it, one which articulated certain principles about the importance of voting rights and the integrity of elections, but also targeted the city of San Francisco’s forthcoming practice of allowing certain non-citizens to vote in school board elections, writing:
+Crenshaw proposed sending the bill back to the House Judiciary Committee and adding a fourth "division" to it, one that articulated certain principles about the importance of voting rights and the integrity of elections, but also targeted the city of San Francisco's forthcoming practice of allowing certain non-citizens to vote in school board elections:

 Congress finds as follows:

 (1) Voting is fundamental to a functioning democracy.

 (2) The Constitution prohibits discrimination in voting based on race, sex, poll taxes, and age.